-MicroCT-based method for imaging microvasculature within bone tissue
+MicroCT-based imaging of microvasculature within bone and peri-implant tissues

-Version v1.0 of this manuscript was submitted to Small Methods and is available as preprint at bioRχiv with the DOI 10.1101/2023.03.08.531678.
+Version v3.0 of this manuscript was submitted to the Journal of Microscopy and is available as a preprint at bioRχiv with the DOI 10.1101/2023.03.08.531678.

 Authors